Sunday, 21 June 2009

 Snap (+ a sketch Jon Taylor's mother was good enough to compliment me on last night)

-Was progress made in rehearsals today?
+Was progress made today in rehearsals?
 I don't know.
 So many elephants in the room, so few of them earning their keep in the manner of the fall of the Second Empire (being digested).
-I did raise the question "Are there any plans to get an actor to play this part we know we have but don't yet have an actor for?" and I think it was generally agreed that that might be a good idea.
-The part now going is that of a feral child.
+I did raise the question "Are there any plans to get an actor to play this part we know we have, but don't yet have an actor for?" and I think it was generally agreed that that might be a good idea.
+The part is that of a feral child.
 My knee hurts.
 Nigel diagnosed that as being 34.
 I didn't ask our director his opinion.
 He was in Portland Place cupping Robbie William's balls.

 Lots Of Love.
 Does that mean I done a meme?